 - there is a legitimate enquiry from the police under the Data Protection Act for information related to a serious crime

 What your objection covers

-Your objection will only apply to the information which is held by Ashford & St Peter’s Hospitals NHS Foundation Trust, for purposes which are not related to your own direct care.
+Your objection will only apply to the information held by Ashford & St Peter’s Hospitals NHS Foundation Trust for purposes which are not related to your own direct care.

 The Trust is required by law to report certain information to other public authorities, including notifications of births, deaths, and infectious diseases.

-You can always ask your health professional to show you the information which is available to them while they treat you.
+You can always ask your health professional to show you the information that is available to them while they treat you.
 If you do not understand parts of it, they will be able to explain it.

 The right of subject access applies to the individual patient, and can normally be exercised by somebody else only if the patient is incapable of making their own decisions.
-If you care for somebody who lacks the capability to make their own decisions, or if you have parental responsibility for a child, please read the additional guidance on the next page.
+If you care for somebody who lacks the capability to make their own decisions, or if you have parental responsibility for a child, please read the additional guidance below.

 If you are a carer …